simon-cg/simon-cg/README.md

 ### Hi there, I'm Simon 👋

 - 🔭 I’m currently working on ...
 [ZunderZump]
-- 🌱 I’m currently learning ...
-GraphQL APIs
+- 🌱 I’m currently learning ... atomic git commits!
 - 📫 How to reach me: ... `carter graham simon at gmail dot com`
 - ⚡ Fun fact: ...
 I have sumo-wrestled with [Akebono]